The baguette as UNESCO intangible cultural heritage?

 gmp-unesco-headerv2

-VIVESCIA AND GRANDS MOULINS DE PARIS PARIS RECEIVE AND PUT THE BAGUETTE IN THE SPOTLIGHT!
+VIVESCIA AND GRANDS MOULINS DE PARIS ARE HOSTING UNESCO TODAY AND CELEBRATE THE BAGUETTE!

-To be eligible for UNESCO ICH status, the proposed practices or know-how must be recognized as part of a community's cultural heritage, passed down from generation to generation, providing a sense of identity and continuity.
-As an inseparable symbol of France and an integral part of our daily lives, the baguette seems an ideal candidate!
+To be eligible for inclusion on UNESCO’s Intangible Cultural Heritage list, the proposed practices or skills must, among other things, be recognized as part of a community’s cultural heritage, passed down from generation to generation, and provide a sense of identity and continuity.
+As an inseparable symbol of France and an integral part of our daily lives, the baguette seems like the perfect candidate!

-On Tuesday September 7, the UNESCO delegation (a dozen international ambassadors, all Permanent Delegates to the Organization, including Her Excellency Véronique Roger-Lacan for France) was received by the VIVESCIA Group - the Cooperative and its milling company, Grands Moulins de Paris.
-"It's an honor to make our contribution to the formidable ambition of making the baguette part of UNESCO's intangible cultural heritage.
-It's also recognition for all the men and women who, in this region, cultivate excellence, from wheat sowing to baguette.
-Know-how, passion, transmission and taste - that's what the French baguette is all about, and it's unique!" enthuses Christoph Büren, President of the VIVESCIA cooperative group.
+On Tuesday, September 7, the UNESCO delegation—comprising about ten international ambassadors, all Permanent Delegates to the Organization, including Her Excellency Véronique Roger-Lacan representing France—was received by the VIVESCIA Group—the Cooperative and its milling company, Grands Moulins de Paris.
+“It is an honor to contribute to this remarkable ambition to have the baguette recognized as part of UNESCO’s Intangible Cultural Heritage.
+It is also a tribute to all the men and women in this region who cultivate excellence, from wheat seeds to the finished baguette.
+“Expertise, passion, tradition, and taste—that’s what the French baguette is all about, and it’s unique!” enthuses Christoph Büren, President of the VIVESCIA Cooperative Group.

-This morning, the aim was to show the UNESCO delegation the full range of expertise that makes baguettes such a unique product, through meetings and exchanges with all the players in the industry, as close as possible to the local area.
-After watching baguettes being made and enjoying a tasting session at Nabil Sbai's "La Case à Pain" bakery in Reims, the delegation visited the mill in Reims to discover the expertise of the century-old miller Grands Moulins de Paris.
-At the end of the morning, the delegation visited the "VIVESCIA Village" at the Foire de Châlons-en-Champagne (France's2nd largest agricultural fair), to meet farmers from the VIVESCIA Cooperative, which today brings together 10,500 farmers.
+This morning, the goal was to showcase to the UNESCO delegation the full range of expertise that makes the baguette a unique product, primarily through meetings and discussions with all stakeholders in the industry, right in the heart of the local communities.
+Thus, after observing the production of baguettes and enjoying a tasting at a Reims-based bakery, Mr. Nabil Sbai’s “La Case à Pain,” the delegation visited the Reims mill to discover the expertise of Grands Moulins de Paris, a century-old milling company.
+Late in the morning, the delegation visited the “VIVESCIA Village” at the Châlons-en-Champagne Fair (France’ssecond-largest agricultural event) to meet with farmers from the VIVESCIA Cooperative, which now has 10,500 members.

-A number of personalities were also on hand to support the bid, including Guillaume Gomez, the Head of State's personal representative in promoting French gastronomy in France and around the world.
+Several prominent figures were also in attendance to support this bid, including Guillaume Gomez, the President’s personal representative for promoting French cuisine in France and around the world.

-If patience is needed by the baker to work his dough, by the miller to select and grind the grain, and by the farmer to see his crop grow and harvest, it will also be needed to await UNESCO's final decision, due in autumn 2022.
+Just as patience is required of the baker to work the dough, of the miller to select and grind the grain, and of the farmer to watch his crop grow and harvest it, patience will also be needed as we await UNESCO’s final decision, which is expected in the fall of 2022.

 Share this article